[Supplementary to 2nd Corinthian Posts]

 - God’s providential care for humanity as a whole and the eschatological outcomes should accord with what one would expect from a God defined as love personified (1Jn4:8)

 - The theology presented must accord with the fact that as Jesus declared to disciple Philip, His nature was a perfect reflection of His Father’s even during His earthly ministry (Jn14:9).

 - The proposed theology and ecclesiology should bare some resemblance to that of the very early Church, many of whose leaders had received the Faith from the apostles or their near successors.
-Whilst allowing for legitimate doctrinal development and revelatory insights, the latter if genuine would not have the effect of turning the theology and polity of the churches that had recently received the Faith from the apostles on its head.
+Whilst allowing for legitimate doctrinal development and revelatory insights, later interpretations if genuine would not have the effect of turning the theology and polity of the churches that had recently received the Faith from the apostles on its head.